Spark-Liang/NoteBook/LOMA/280/ch10 - Introduction of Annuity.md

     - **current interest-crediting rate** : the interest that insurer declare will pay for a specified period of time.
 This interest rate will change from time to time, but will always higher than **guranteed miinmum interest-crediting rate**.

+  - **Fixed Indexed Annuity**

 - **Variable Annuity** : (is similar to variable Life insurance)

   - The premium will be allocated into subaccounts

   - contract owner's rights:

     - transfer money from one subaccount to another

     - change the percentage to allocate the premium

     - change the subaccount the future premium will invested into.

   - the way to allocate premium is use the premium to purchase different **accumulation unit**.
 Premium paid into the subaccount, **minus the expense charge**, than buy the accumulation unit.

   - **subaccount value** = **current vqalue of accumulation unit** X **tital number of accumulation unit**.

   - **Total accumulation value of variable annuity** = **Total value of subaccounts** + **total value of fixed account**.

   - **fixed account** : the account guranteed payment of fixed rate of interest.

 - **Deferrd Income Annuity (DIA)** and **Longevity Annuity**

   - provide the guranteed stream of income during retirement.

   - the different between these two annuity is that, **Longevity Annuity** is specially designed for longevity risk, so ofter start tha payment at age of 80-85.

-  - **Fixed Indexed Annuity**

 ###### Annuity Contract Provision

 most of the provision is similar to the life insurance contract.

-- entrie contract provision
+- entire contract provision

 - free-look provision